blessedjasonmwanza/MoneyUnify/Examples/Moneyunify/ReadMe.md

 ---

 > Please `NOTE` - Transactions delay to be approved  and return `Pending`.
-You'll need to always keep your transaction response reference keys and use the verify endpoint to verify the status before moving your customers to the next steps of purchase journey.
+You'll need to always keep your transaction response reference keys and use the verify endpoint to verify the status before moving your customers to the next steps of the purchase journey.

 ## This Project was Built/Tested with